spacekookie/website/content/blog/102_home_manager.md

-I'd much rather help write some re-usable modules, that other people can also take advantage of, than reinventing the wheel from scratch again.
+I'd much rather help write some re-usable modules, that other people can also take advantage of, than reinventing the wheel from scratch.
+Again.